 - More than 100 doctoral degrees are defended annually (more than half of the total number in Estonia).

 - Doctoral schools at the university facilitate special projects, foster international collaboration and bring extra funding and support for PhD studies, including international seminars and practical skills training;

 - UT belongs to the top 1% of the world's most-cited universities and research institutions in the fields of Clinical Medicine, Chemistry, Environment/Ecology, Plant and Animal Science, Geosciences, Social Sciences (general), Biology and Biochemistry and Engineering (ISI Web of Science 2016).
 A total of 38 UT scientist belong to the top 1% of most quoted scientists in the world (UT Science in Numbers).

-A PhD programme lasts for 4 years and requires 240 ECTS to be earned for completion (credits in European Credit Transfer and Accumulation System).
-Read more about regulations and organization of PhD studies at the University of Tartu.
+A PhD programme lasts for 4 years and requires 240 ECTS to be earned for completion (European Credit Transfer and Accumulation System).
+Read more about regulations and organisation of PhD studies at the University of Tartu.

 General eligibility requirements